-The undersigned hereby appoints Charles W. Coker, Chairman, or F. Trent Hill, Jr., Vice President and Chief Financial Officer, as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote, as designated below, all the shares of Common Stock of Sonoco Products Company held of record by the undersigned on February 26, 1999, at the Annual Meeting of Shareholders to be held on April 21, 1999, or at any adjournment thereof.
+The undersigned hereby appoints Charles W. Coker, Chairman, or F. Trent Hill, Jr., Vice President and Chief Financial Officer, as Proxies, each with the power to appoint his substitute, and hereby authorizes them to represent and to vote,

 THIS PROXY, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE UNDERSIGNED SHAREHOLDER.
 IF NO DIRECTION IS MADE, THIS PROXY WILL BE VOTED FOR PROPOSALS 1, 2 AND 3.